-- 1. Recognize the annual Provincial Day of Action in your schools and classrooms. - Add the Day of Action to your school calendar. - Encourage students to go waste-free for the day (e.g. no disposable lunch products). - Host an event on the day, such as litter-less lunch gathering. - Connect your planned activities for the day, to the topic of litter and waste. - 2.
+1. Recognize the annual Provincial Day of Action in your schools and classrooms.

+- Add the Day of Action to your school calendar. - Encourage students to go waste-free for the day (for example no disposable lunch products). - Host an event on the day, such as litter-less lunch gathering. - Connect your planned activities for the day to the topic of litter and waste. - 2.
 Organize a litter cleanup on the Provincial Day of Action on Litter (or any other day) around your school or community!
 Check out the 'Organizing a Litter Cleanup' section below for more information. - 3.
-Work with environmental organizations that offer educational programming related to litter and waste such as: - Earth Rangers: the kids conservation organization, that offers a number of resources for educators. - EcoSchools Canada: nurtures student leaders, reduces the environmental impact of schools, and builds sustainable school communities.
-Their national certification program inspires climate leadership by leveraging technology and providing resources and training to help students and teachers track, benchmark, and celebrate environmental excellence at their schools. - Some Conservation Authorities offer educational programming.
-See if there is a Conservation Authority in your area by visiting Conservation Ontario's webpage. - 4.
 Teach students what can be recycled and put in the green bin in your community (if applicable), to minimize the amount of waste going to landfill.
-Visit your local municipality's waste management webpage for more information and whether your municipality offers downloadable posters, online resources or in-person programs for students. - 5.
+Visit your local municipality's waste management webpage for more information and whether your municipality offers downloadable posters, online resources or in-person programs for students. - 4.
 Educate on the importance of proper waste disposal while students are on recess or outside, to help reduce litter from entering our environment!
-Consider placing anti-littering posters on exit doors. - 6.
-Find connections within the curriculum about litter and waste and incorporate into your lessons. - 7.
-Consider ways in which litter cleanup activities can count towards the 40-hour community involvement requirement.
+Consider placing anti-littering posters on exit doors. - 5.
+Find connections within the curriculum about litter and waste and incorporate into your lessons.